roryp/spring-azure-container-app/README.md

 This project demonstrates how to build and deploy a Spring Boot application to Azure Container Apps with Azure Entra ID (formerly Azure Active Directory) integration for authentication and authorization.

+## Authentication Flow

+The UML diagram at the top of this README illustrates the authentication flow between the application and Azure Entra ID.
+Here's how it works:

+1. **Initiating Authentication**: When a user clicks the "Login with Azure Entra ID" button (`<a th:href="@{/oauth2/authorization/azure}" class="btn btn-primary">Login with Azure Entra ID</a>`) in the index.html page, this triggers Spring Security's OAuth2 client mechanism.

+2. **Redirection to Azure Entra ID**: Spring Security processes the `/oauth2/authorization/azure` path (standard OAuth2 client path where "azure" is the registration ID), and redirects the user to Azure Entra ID's authorization endpoint configured in the application.yml.

+3. **Azure Authentication**: The user authenticates with their Azure Entra ID credentials directly on Microsoft's authentication page.

+4. **Token Issuance**: After successful authentication, Azure Entra ID issues an authorization code and redirects back to the application's configured redirect URI (`/login/oauth2/code/azure`).

+5. **Token Exchange**: Spring Security exchanges this authorization code for access and ID tokens by calling Azure Entra ID's token endpoint.

+6. **User Session Creation**: Spring Security creates a user session using the received tokens and populates the SecurityContext with the authenticated user details.

+7. **Redirection to Success URL**: The user is redirected to the `/profile` page as specified in the `defaultSuccessUrl("/profile", true)` setting in SecurityConfig.java.

+8. **Protected Resources Access**: For subsequent requests to protected resources or Microsoft Graph API, the UserService uses the stored tokens to authorize requests.

+This OAuth2 flow is entirely managed by Spring Security's OAuth2 client support, with the configuration defined in application.yml and SecurityConfig.java.
+No custom code is needed to handle the basic authentication flow.

 ## Features

 - Spring Boot 3 application with Spring Security